 Termius is an SSH-first tool.
 It does SSH connections well - organizing them into groups, syncing across devices via the cloud, supporting SFTP, and providing a polished interface for managing dozens or hundreds of servers.
 If your primary need is SSH and you want mobile access, Termius has a clear edge with its iOS and Android apps.

 Yaw is a terminal-first tool.
-It is your local terminal with tabs, split panes, and a command palette.
-SSH connections are one of six built-in connection types — alongside PostgreSQL, MySQL, SQL Server, MongoDB, and Redis.
-The difference is that you do not need a separate terminal app; yaw is your terminal and your connection manager in one window.
+It is your local shell with tabs, split panes, and a command palette - and it doubles as an SSH and database connection manager.
+Five database engines are supported natively (PostgreSQL, MySQL, SQL Server, MongoDB, Redis), living alongside your SSH hosts in the same organized list.
+You do not need a separate terminal application; yaw is both your terminal and your connection manager.

 Credential Security